Primetalk/SynapseGrid/docs/README.EN.md

 This identifier contains variable type, name, and the initial value.

 <code>counterS</code> is not available for an immediate update.
 Actually it's not stored anywhere yet.
-It will only be present during the signal processing.
+It will only be present during the signal processing in runtime.

-To use this state in our helloCounter function, we have to refer to it:
+To use this state in our helloCounter function, we have to refer to it somehow:

 <pre>
     (myContact.withState(counterS) -> helloCount).stateMap({(counter: Int, any:String) => (counter + 1, counter + 1)},"inc "+counterS)